2 ZERO HUNGER

 Impact

 These initiatives foster an inclusive campus environment where all members have access to nutritious, affordable, and environmentally responsible meals.
-The programs continue to support diverse dietary requirements—including religious, cultural, and vegetarian needs—while contributing to local economic development.
-Through the SDGs Farm and indigenous food initiatives, the university integrates education, cultural recognition, and sustainable food practices on campus, demonstrating the role of institutional food services in advancing broader sustainability goals.
+The programmes continue to support diverse dietary requirements—including religious, cultural, and meat-free dietary needs—while contributing to local economic development.
+Through the SDGs Farm and indigenous food initiatives, the university integrates education, cultural recognition, and responsible campus dining practices, demonstrating the role of institutional food services in advancing broader sustainability goals.

 2.3.4: Healthy and affordable food choices